Skip to the main content

 • Minimum Education 1 year post-secondary

-Educators in licensed childcare centres, out-of-school care programs, and preschools must have completed education in early child development or equivalent education.
+Early childhood educators in licensed programs must have completed post-secondary education in early learning and childcare, or equivalent education.
 An equivalencies chart is available on the Government of Alberta website.

 Employers prefer to hire individuals with a: